Nina Grieg

 Nina Grieg, née Hagerup (24 November 1845 – 9 December 1935) was a Danish–Norwegian lyric soprano.

 Early life and family

 Nina Hagerup was born in Bergen, Norway.
-She was the first cousin of composer Edvard Grieg, whom she married.
+Her parents were the malt inspector Herman Didrik Hagerup and the actress Luise Adeline Werligh, née Falck.
+She was the first cousin of composer Edvard Grieg, whom she married in 1867.

 Career

 The couple often performed concerts together in Europe; on 6 December 1897, they performed some of his music at a private concert at Windsor Castle for Queen Victoria and her court.
 Her husband Edvard considered her the best performer of his songs, and her performances usually received rave reviews.
 However, one of Victoria's courtiers called her singing "passée".

 She was featured as a soloist in Felix Mendelssohn's Elijah with Musikselskabet Harmonien (later known as the Bergen Philharmonic Orchestra) in 1866.

 The English composer Frederick Delius dedicated two sets of songs to her in the years 1888–1890.

 Nina Grieg never recorded professionally, but two amateur recordings made on wax cylinders have been preserved (in quite poor condition) and have been issued on the Simax label.